SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 With Cloud Remote Access users can

-* view status visualizations and track updates of remote devices immediately as if the user were at the device location
+* view status visualizations and track updates of remote devices immediately as if the user were at the device location,
 * connect to remote devices easily as complex VPN setups are not required.

 ![VNC1b](/guides/users-guide/VNC1b.png)